Grace Millane murder trial: What the judge told the jury

 10.50am

-Justice Simon Moore also discussed circumstantial evidence.
+Justice Moore also discussed circumstantial evidence.

 He said the Crown had to prove that at the time the accused applied pressure to Millane's neck he had "a murderous intent".